NotabiliaThere are 76 items

 • Eleven bindings are known with a gilt device on their covers modelled after the emblematic printer’s marks of the Flemish publisher Jean Bogard.
 They cover books printed in various formats (sextodecimo, duodecimo, octavo, quarto), seven from presses operated by Bogard at Louvain and Douai, dated 1564-1575, and the others imprints of publishers at Antwerp (1576), Geneva (1572), Lyon (1554), and Poitiers (1565).
 All were probably bound in this narrow period 1564-1576, for the purposes of display and sale on Bogard’s own premises.1 It is doubtful that Bogard himself maintained a bindery.2

 The origins and apprenticeship of Jean Bogard (ca 1531-1616) are unknown.3 The first known work published under his name was issued at Louvain in 1556 from a shop in the Proeffstraat under the sign of the Golden Bible (“sub Bibliis aureis”).4 On its title-page is a woodcut printer’s mark (49 x 41mm) representing an open Greek Bible surmounting a winged heart, with the motto “Cor rectum inquirit scientiam” (a righteous heart seeks after knowledge) on the exergue.
 Five variants of the same device, now incorporating a city prospect, were cut ca 1563-1571.5 Sometime between 1572 and 1574, Bogard retreated with his presses to the Catholic safe haven of Douai, where he established himself in a house in the Rue des écoles formerly occupied by the university printer Jacques Bosschaert (Boscard).
-He rehung his Louvain shop sign, and proceeded to issue hundreds of editions, including school publications, devotional reading, sacred literature, and music, in Latin, French, and Flemish, “Sub Bibliis Aureis,” “à la Bible d’or”, and “inden gulden Bybel”.
+He rehung his Louvain shop sign, and proceeded to issue hundreds of editions, including school publications, devotional reading, sacred literature, and music, in Latin, French, and Flemish, likewise “Sub Bibliis Aureis,” “à la Bible d’or”, and “inden gulden Bybel”.
 Bogard remained in Douai until around 1608, when he returned to Louvain.
-His shop there had meanwhile (1586) resumed activity, and before it was shuttered (1598) continued to print mostly small format books in Latin, French, or Dutch, religious texts and spiritual literature.
+His shop there had resumed activity in 1586, issuing mostly religious texts and spiritual literature in small formats, in Latin, French, or Dutch, but was closed permanently in 1598.
 Jean Bogard died in Louvain in 1616 leaving his printing office in Douai in the hands of his son, Jean II (1561-1627).

 • In earlier posts we have mentioned some Germans who chose to continue their education at the Italian universities and became there patrons of bookbindings, sending their schoolbooks to be specially bound in the local shops [link].
 The Silesian nobleman Georg von Logau (Logus), who in the years 1519-1538 attended the universities of Bologna, Rome, Padua, and Ferrara, is known by three such bindings, two acquired by him in Bologna and the other in Venice.
 They compare favourably with the luxurious bindings commissioned by Logau’s better-known contemporaries, the students Nikolaus Ebeleben, Damian Pflug, and Heinrich Castell, and suggest a bibliophile of equally refined taste.